SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

    instances of *either* a class or a structure type.
    Because of this, the more general term :newTerm:`instance` is used.

-..
-TODO: add a note here about public and private interfaces, once we know how these will be declared in Swift.

 .. _ClassesAndStructures_ComparingClassesAndStructures:

 Comparing Classes and Structures